VogelsLab/Inhgrams/README.md

 </tr>
 </table>

-Companion code to Kania, Confavreux, and Vogels 2026 (biorxiv) Ingrams for engrams.
+Companion code to Kania, Confavreux, and Vogels 2026 (biorxiv) Inhgrams for engrams.
 This repository reproduces the main and supplementary figures and includes the network simulation scripts.

 ## Repository structure